 Hey everyone,

-My name is Ben Murphy, and I'm currently a junior at the University of North Carolina at Chapel Hill on the pre-optometry track.
+My name is Ben Murphy, and I am a junior at the University of North Carolina at Chapel Hill on the pre-optometry track.

-I'm majoring in the Hussman School of Journalism and Media, alongside minors in neuroscience and biology, since I'm fascinated by how the fields of healthcare and media intersect.
-Outside of school, I enjoy spending time with family and friends, working out, and keeping up with all things UNC sports.
-(Go Heels!)
+I am majoring in the Hussman School of Journalism and Media with a focus in health communication and a minor in neuroscience, since I am fascinated by how clinical care and communication intersect.
+Outside of school, I enjoy spending time with family and friends, working out, and playing or watching sports.

-Lastly, below I've added answers to a few common questions about myself and why I've chosen to pursue optometry as a future profession:
+Lastly, below are answers to a few common questions about myself and why I have chosen to pursue optometry as a future career:

 Q: Where are you from?

-A: I was born and raised in Raleigh, NC, so I'm a proud North Carolinian through and through.
+A: I was born and raised in Raleigh, NC, so I am a proud North Carolinian.

-A: I've always wanted my future career to revolve around helping others.
-Initially, though, I enjoyed going to the eye doctor only because I got to try on the fancy sunglasses that my favorite MLB players wore.
-But, as I've grown up and begun to look past the new display sunglasses, I've realized how optometrists not only get the daily opportunity to positively impact their patients' health and quality of life, but also the privilege to encourage and get to know many of them on a personal level.
+A: I have always wanted my future career to revolve around helping people.
+Initially, I enjoyed visiting the optometrist only because I got to try on new sunglasses endorsed by my favorite professional baseball players.
+But, as I matured and began looking past the fancy optical displays, I realized how optometrists not only get the daily opportunity to better the quality of life and health of others, yet also the privilege to know and encourage many on a personal level.

 Q: When did you know you wanted to be an optometrist?

-A: After being blessed with the opportunity to shadow multiple optometrists over the summer in both high school and now college, as each shadowing experience has only strengthened my love and appreciation for the profession.
+A: After having opportunities to shadow multiple optometrists in high school and college, as reflecting on each experience only strengthened my love and appreciation for the profession.

 Q: What is your biggest career goal?

-A: To befriend and provide high-quality eye care to as many future patients as possible while also maintaining a sustainable work-life balance suitable for raising a family.
+A: To provide high-quality vision care and encourage as many future patients as possible while maintaining a schedule suitable for raising a family.